 Consider the crudité platter.
-A bit of an old fashioned idea.
+A bit of an old-fashioned idea.
 Set out on the buffet in earnest by the host, sampled by the guests in equal earnest.
 It can be a boring smattering of baby carrots, celery and ranch dressing.
 But hey, we need to have something "healthy", right?

 I recently entertained a small group of friends and wanted to start the evening with a nibble while they sipped a glass of champagne.
 I was serving a rich meal of Coq au Vin and potato gnocchi.
 The crudité platter served as a deconstructed salad with a homemade vinaigrette.
 The guests could select a single vegetable and dip into the vessel, or assemble a variety of items onto a plate with a drizzle of dressing to their liking.